leopoldbonfils/Restaurant-Order-Frontend/README.md

 ---

-*Built with React, Vite, and Tailwind CSS for modern, responsive performance.*
+*Built with React for modern, responsive performance.*